 This is a missed opportunity for utilities.
 Many are now developing corporate green power programs like green tariffs to capture this demand.
 When thoughtfully designed with the needs of corporate buyers in mind, green tariffs can help attract, retain, and grow commercial accounts.

-Green tariff requirements are program-specific, so if a utility offers a green tariff program, the buyer must verify that it meets the specific program’s participant requirements.
-Said requirements may pertain to energy consumption, load factor, rate class, number of facilities, or credit rating.
+Green tariff programs can be an important addition to a large organization’s energy portfolio, but they’re only offered in regulated energy markets, and must be undertaken as a contract with the local utility.
+The buyer must verify that it meets the specific program’s participant requirements, which may include things such as energy consumption, load factor, rate class, number of facilities, or credit rating.

 Additionally, green tariff projects are subject to regulatory approval, meaning there’s a chance they may be altered, delayed, or repealed.
 They’re also designed differently across different utility service territories, so each program needs to be evaluated individually if your business operates in more than one energy market.